 Endometriosis impacts approximately 1 in 10 (or 176 million women) during their lifetime.
-This number is most likely much higher as it does not accurately account for transgender people, or those who struggle to even get accurate endometriosis diagnosis.What is Endometriosis
+This number is most likely much higher, as it does not accurately account for transgender people, or those who struggle to get an accurate endometriosis diagnosis in the first place.

-These displaced tissues are called lesions and cause internal inflammation which leads to pain and cramping that is often disabling and debilitating.
-That pain of people with endometriosis is often chronic, meaning it lasts for months on end.
-Endometriosis pain occurs throughout the month and not only during a period.
+These displaced tissues are called lesions, and cause internal inflammation which leads to pain and cramping that is often disabling and debilitating.
+The pain of people with endometriosis is often chronic, meaning it lasts for months on end.
+Endometriosis pain occurs throughout the month and not only during the menstrual phase.

 It is possible however to have endometriosis and not have any noticeable symptoms such as pain but have trouble with fertility and pregnancy.

-It is common for someone with endometriosis to also struggle with their mental health or other aspects of their physical health and experience things such as brain fog and memory loss, intense fatigue, digestion issues, for some examples.
+It is common for someone with endometriosis to also struggle with their mental health or other aspects of their physical health, and experience things such as brain fog, memory loss, intense fatigue, or digestion issues.

 It can be difficult for someone to get an accurate endometriosis diagnosis.
-In order for doctors to determine what exactly is happening when someone is experiencing pelvic pain they will have to perform pain mapping and sequencing through internal pelvic exams and ultrasounds and try and predict if there are lesions.
+In order for doctors to determine what exactly is happening when someone is experiencing pelvic pain, they may perform pain mapping and sequencing through internal pelvic exams and ultrasounds and try and predict if there are lesions.

-Laparoscopic surgery is where doctors actually operate on a patient to look for endometriosis lesions.
+Laparoscopic surgery is an invasive procedure where doctors operate on a patient to look for endometriosis lesions.
 If lesions are found they are removed via either ablation (burning) or excision (cutting).

-Because menstrual pain and pelvic is often misunderstood, devalued, disregarded within medical systems, people with chronic menstrual pain often have to convince their physicians that their pain is abnormal in order to access these tests.
+Because menstrual and pelvic pain is often misunderstood, devalued, and disregarded within medical systems, people with chronic menstrual pain often have to convince their physicians that their pain is severe enough in order to access these tests.

 This leads to long lapses in time between the onset of symptoms to formal diagnosis for people with endometriosis-like symptoms.
-Globally, research shows that it takes women on average 8 years to be properly diagnosed with endometriosis.
+Globally, research shows that it takes people with periods an average of 8 years to be properly diagnosed with endometriosis.
 In Canada specifically it takes an average of 5.4 years for people to be diagnosed with endometriosis.

-The diagnosis times extend for Black and other people of colour due to medical racism and eurocentric symptomatology.
+The diagnosis times extend for Black people, and other people of colour, due to medical racism and eurocentric symptomatology.
 Black women in the United States of America are 50% less likely to be diagnosed with endometriosis.

 This delay forces many people who think they might have endometriosis to self diagnose and teach themselves how to manage their pain through online resources.
 Living with endometriosis has led many to build and join flourishing online communities that are united and oriented to support each other in all the ways they can and especially to make up for the gaps in medical systems.

-Holistic meaning treatment of the whole problem (considering the whole person rather than just the symptoms) and integrative meaning a combination of different types of treatment (medical and natural).
+Holistic means treating the whole problem (considering the whole person rather than just the symptoms).
+Integrative means utilizing a combination of different types of treatment (medical and natural).

-Physicians often recommend various over-the-counter (and sometimes perscription) anti-inflammatory drugs such as ibuprofen, tylenol, or naproxen to decrease pain.
-For longer term improvement and pain reduction they often recommend using hormones to regulate bodily hormone levels and stop ovulation through daily birth control pills, IUD insertions, or through the use of prescribed estrogen and progesterone medications.
+Physicians often recommend various over-the-counter (and sometimes prescription) anti-inflammatory drugs such as Ibuprofen, Tylenol, or Naproxen to decrease pain.
+For longer term improvement and pain reduction, they often recommend using hormones to regulate bodily hormone levels and stop ovulation through daily birth control pills, IUD insertions, or through the use of prescribed estrogen and progesterone medications.

 The drawbacks to medical solutions is that they are not cures.
-When people choose to stop with their contraception or hormones, pain returns and occasionally it returns worse than before.
+When people choose to stop with their contraception or hormones, the pain can come back.
+Occasionally, it returns worse than before.

 Combining medical treatments with lifestyle changes can have a better, more sustainable impact.
 There are so many holistic lifestyle changes that can decrease pain levels if approached seriously and with a certain level of commitment.

-Exercises such as yoga or pilates and light aerobic exercises such as walking or light jogging can be helpful.
-Treatments such as physiotherapy, acupuncture, counselling have also proven effective in decreasing endometriosis symptoms.
+Gentle exercises such as yoga or pilates, as well as simple aerobic exercises such as walking or light jogging can be helpful.
+Treatments such as physiotherapy, acupuncture, and counselling have also proven effective in decreasing symptoms caused by endometriosis.

-The endometriosis population has been underserved for years.
-The reality is that people with endometriosis often live lives filled with pain and struggle to access the support and resources they need to find relief.
-Canadian advocacy groups such as The Endometriosis Network Canada is the first and only registered charity in Canada dedicated to raising awareness of endometriosis and helping those it affects.
+The reality is that the endometriosis population has been underserved for years.
+People with endometriosis often live lives filled with pain, and struggle to access the support and resources they need to find relief.
+However, we believe that better days are possible.